 -

-Machining Considerations: Aluminum is generally easy to machine, but its softness can cause some challenges.
-It's important to use sharp cutting tools, high cutting speeds, and appropriate lubrication to prevent the aluminum from sticking to the tools and causing a poor surface finish.
+Machining Considerations: Aluminum is generally easy to machine, but its softness can cause some challenges. it helps to use sharp cutting tools, high cutting speeds, and appropriate lubrication to prevent the aluminum from sticking to the tools and causing a poor surface finish.
 Climb milling, where the cutting tool moves in the same direction as the workpiece's feed, can also help to improve surface finish and reduce chatter.

 FAQ